globus/globus-compute/docs/endpoints/security_posture.rst

 - HA functions are cleared from all Globus-related storage (e.g., function name, definition, description) after 3 months of inactivity.

-Reference :ref:`MEP § High-Assurance <high-assurance-mep>` for details.
+Reference :ref:`High-Assurance <high-assurance>` for details.

-Multiple Administrators of a MEP
+Multiple Endpoint Administrators
 --------------------------------

-MEPs associated with a subscription may be administered by multiple Globus Auth identities.
+Endpoints associated with a subscription may be administered by multiple Globus Auth identities.
 The identities are stated in the ``admins`` key of the ``config.yaml``:

 .. code-block:: yaml
    :caption: ``config.yaml``

-   multi_user: true
    subscription_id: 600ba9ac-ef16-4387-30ad-60c6cc3a6853
    admins:
      # Peter Gibbons (software engineer)